-- 18. The current space debris environment is deteriorating due to an increasing number of orbital objects, despite worldwide efforts to reduce that increase through the implementation of internationally agreed debris mitigation standards and guidelines.
+20. The current space debris environment is deteriorating due to an increasing number of orbital objects, despite worldwide efforts to reduce that increase through the implementation of internationally agreed debris mitigation standards and guidelines.
 Orbital space debris arises from various sources: non-operational satellites, upper stages of launch vehicles, carriers for multiple payloads, debris intentionally released during spacecraft separation from a launch vehicle or during mission operations, solid rocket motor effluents, and paint flakes released by thermal stress or small particle impacts.
 Debris can also be created by collisions or by the explosion of spacecraft or the upper stages of launchers.
-Since 2007, some major collision events (both accidental and intentional) have significantly increased the proportion of collision-induced debris in the overall debris population. - 19.
-Objects larger than about 10 cm in diameter in low-Earth orbits (LEO) and larger than about 1 metre in the geostationary orbit (GEO) can be detected and tracked with ground-based sensors.
-Those size ranges are governed by the sensitivity of radar sensors as the primary surveillance and tracking devices for LEO and optical telescopes as the preferred sensors for altitudes above LEO and up to GEO.
-Altogether, some 19,000 objects are currently being tracked.
+Since 2007, major collision events (both accidental and intentional) have significantly increased the proportion of collision-induced debris in the overall debris population.

+21. Objects larger than about 10 cm in diameter in low-Earth orbits (LEO) and larger than about 1 metre in the geostationary orbit (GEO) can be detected and tracked with ground-based sensors.
 The number of objects that are too small to detect from the ground but pose a significant risk to space missions is far larger.
 Even tiny debris or meteoroids smaller than 1 mm can pose a risk to exposed electric harnesses or other vulnerable components, possibly resulting in the loss of functions or even in a break-up.

-- 20. For debris hazard analyses one must distinguish two major risk categories: (a) risk of deterioration or termination of a space mission, mainly owing to the impact of a subcentimetre debris object; and (b) risk of a catastrophic break-up due to the collision of a large, intact object with an object large enough to be catalogued (debris or intact).
-Events of the first category are more frequent, due to the larger abundance of small debris particles, but they normally affect only one space mission.
-Events of the second category are predicted to occur in certain LEO subregions every 5 to 10 years (mostly among non-operational objects), with a lasting effect on the debris environment, and potentially affecting many space missions. - 21.
-Operational space objects comprise just five per cent of the overall catalogued population.
+22. Operational space objects comprise just five per cent of the overall catalogued population.
 The remainder of catalogued space objects have the potential to cause catastrophic collisions, yielding large-sized fragments that could lead to further catastrophic collisions.
-In some orbital regions this may cause an unstable, runaway situation often denoted as the Kessler syndrome, where the increase in the amount of debris from collisions exceeds the reduction due to orbital decay. - 22.
-In 2007, the General Assembly, in its resolution 62/217, endorsed the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space.
+In some orbital regions this may cause an unstable, runaway situation often denoted as the Kessler syndrome, where the increase in the amount of debris from collisions exceeds the reduction due to orbital decay.

+23. In 2007, the General Assembly, in its resolution 62/217, endorsed the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space.
 The Guidelines represent the first international consensus to reduce space debris and are an important step in providing all spacefaring nations with guidance on how to mitigate the problem of space debris.
 These qualitative guidelines are based on the technical content and the basic definitions of the Space Debris Mitigation Guidelines of the Inter-Agency Space Debris Coordination Committee (IADC).

-In applying the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, it is recommended to refer to the latest version of the IADC Guidelines for the detail of the recommended practices and the latest recommendations. - 23.
-A number of States are also using the IADC Space Debris Mitigation Guidelines, the European Code of Conduct for Space Debris Mitigation, and standard 24113:2011 (Space systems: space debris mitigation requirements) of the International Organization for Standardization (ISO) as a reference in their regulatory frameworks for national space activities.
+24. A number of States are also using the IADC Space Debris Mitigation Guidelines, the European Code of Conduct for Space Debris Mitigation, and standard 24113:2011 (Space systems: space debris mitigation requirements) of the International Organization for Standardization (ISO) as a reference in their regulatory frameworks for national space activities.
 In this regard, some States have taken measures to incorporate internationally recognized guidelines and standards related to space debris in their national legislation.

-In addition, some States have strengthened their national mechanisms governing space debris mitigation through the nomination of governmental supervisory authorities, the involvement of academia and industry and the development of new legislative norms, instructions, standards and frameworks. - 24.
-At a technical level, States that have implemented national mechanisms for space debris mitigation use a range of approaches and concrete actions to mitigate space debris, including the improvement of the design of launch vehicles and spacecraft, end-of-life operations (including passivation and placing satellites into disposal orbits), and the development of specific software and models for space debris mitigation.
+25. At a technical level, States that have implemented national mechanisms for space debris mitigation use a range of approaches and concrete actions to mitigate space debris, including the improvement of the design of launch vehicles and spacecraft, end-of-life operations (including passivation and placing satellites into disposal orbits), and the development of specific software and models for space debris mitigation.